teamtomo/membrain-seg/docs/Usage/Annotations.md

     <img width="50%" src="https://user-images.githubusercontent.com/34575029/250078236-8f645295-0114-4dee-842f-14442c9961f2.png">
 </p>

+More details and examples of the "Ignore label" can be found in [this clip](https://youtu.be/3TEi8cubRyk).

 # Merging of corrections
-Once you are done with all your corrections, you should check again that your saved corrections follow the [folder structure described above](#folder-structure).
+After [saving all your files with appropriate naming](https://youtu.be/6R-MqXUc8tA), you should check again that your saved corrections follow the [folder structure described above](#folder-structure).

 Then, you can merge your corrections into training patches that can be used for re-training: